Estimating the Empowerment of Language Model Agents: Introduction

-To address the gap, we propose leveraging \textit{empowerment}, an information-theoretic measure of an agent's influence \citep{klyubin2005empowerment,salge2014empowerment,myers2025learningassisthumansinferring}, to quantify LM agent capability without specifying goals.
-Consider the agent-environment framework where an LM agent observes its current state (e.g., a webpage or code editor), takes actions (clicking, typing, or generating responses), and transitions to new states (Figure~\ref{fig:figure1}).
-Empowerment quantifies how much control an agent has over future states through its actions.
-Highly empowered agents recognize the full range of available actions (optionality) and can effectively chain them together to navigate to diverse future states.
-Therefore, empowerment serves as a strong candidate metric for formalizing a general notion of agentic capability.
-However, classical empowerment estimators~\citep{klyubin2005empowerment, jung2011empowerment} are computationally expensive and do not scale to high-dimensional language-driven settings of LM agents.
-Tasks such as browsing, coding, or dialogue involve natural language variability, semantic sparsity, and uncertainty in state transitions, which make estimation particularly challenging.
-This motivates the need for a new scalable estimation algorithm tailored to language-based agents.
+Here, we propose an alternative evaluation approach leveraging \textit{empowerment}, an information-theoretic measure of an agent's influence on future states through its actions \citep{klyubin2005empowerment,salge2014empowerment,myers2025learningassisthumansinferring}.
+Highly empowered agents recognize the full range of available actions and can effectively chain them together to navigate to diverse future states (Figure~\ref{fig:figure1}).
+This intuition motivates the core hypothesis of our work: \textbf{empowerment serves as a proxy for general agentic capability}.
+Most importantly, empowerment can be calculated without manually crafted goals or task-specific rewards and thus enables the evaluation of goal-agnostic capabilities.

-In this paper, we propose \textbf{EELMA} (Empowerment Estimation for Language Model Agents), a framework that estimates empowerment from multi-turn language interactions.
-EELMA enables scalable, goal-agnostic measurement of LM-agent capability without explicit task specifications or reward functions.
-We validate our approach first in structured games (Gridworld and Tower of Hanoi) and then in a scaled-up web-browsing sandbox (WebArena \citep{zhou2023webarena}).
-In each of these settings, we show that empowerment estimates strongly correlate with average task performance.
-Furthermore, high-empowerment moments in a trajectory reveals critical points where agents rapidly expand their control over the environment.
-This makes empowerment not only a promising tool for evaluation but also a potential diagnostic tool for monitoring unintended behavior during training and deployment.
-Our main contributions are: \begin{enumerate}[leftmargin=25pt] \itemsep0em \item We develop a novel information-theoretic estimator, \textbf{EELMA} (Empowerment Estimation for Language Model Agents).
-EELMA is the first method to estimate effective empowerment directly from multi-turn text-based interactions.

-\item We show that effective empowerment (as measured by EELMA) enables goal-agnostic evaluation of LM-agent capability in both toy environments and a scaled-up web-browsing task.

-\item We analyze how LM-agent subsystems such as chain-of-thought, memory capacity, and backbone LLM architecture change the effective empowerment of the agent.

-\item Finally, we demonstrate that empowerment highlights highly influential states in a trajectory without human annotation, which may provide a scalable mechanism for open-ended monitoring of anomalous behavior. \end{enumerate}